Playa Hermosa Costa Rica: Surf Reserve, Turtle Nests & the Beach Costa Rica Doesn't Advertise

 - It’s about 3.5 to 4 hours by car, mostly on Highway 1 south to the Costanera.
 Not ideal, but doable if you’re coming from Guanacaste.

-The water stays warm year-round, so you won’t need a wetsuit.
-A rash guard is recommended, especially for turtle tour nights when mosquitoes are relentless.
+Year-round The water stays warm year-round, comfortable for swimming, surfing, and snorkeling without a wetsuit.
+A rash guard is useful for surf sessions and essential for turtle tour nights when mosquitoes are at their worst.
+Crocodiles and stingrays are present in the water year-round, regardless of season.

 Final Thoughts